How Does Section 321 De Minimis Apply to You?

 Many people are also unaware of the way these phrases impact travelers.
 Section 321 de minimis is a regulation that allows goods from specific countries, such as Mexico, to enter the U.S. duty-free if they are valued at $800 USD or less.
-This regulation benefits global e-commerce without jeopardizing customs and border protection.
+This international trade regulation benefits global e-commerce without jeopardizing customs and border protection.
 Manufacturing in Mexico soared after NAFTA regulations and is expected to continue to rise with this additional regulation.

 In 2016, the first in a series of much-needed updates were made to Section 321’s De Minimis rules building on the benefits of NAFTA for Mexico.
 Now, with the passing of the U.S., Mexico, Canada Agreement (USMCA), financial and economic analysts predict this will be beneficial for governments, consumers, and businesses alike.
-Below, we’ll discuss everything you need to know about the topic and how it impacts travelers and U.S. Customs Border Control.
+Below, we’ll discuss everything you need to know about 321 entry and how it impacts travelers and U.S. Customs Border Control.
 Entry Type 86 also examines low-value shipments crossing the border.
 Section 321 De Minimis has a direct effect on border protection, importation, customs and border regulation, and trade.

 What Is Section 321 De Minimis Restrictions?